The myth of the century: whisky is only for men

 Thanks to the world of advertising and movies, we seem to think whisky is only enjoyed by middle-aged men smoking cigars and throwing dollar bills in the air.

 Mari shakes her head.
 Perhaps it's time to kill this myth.
-While you're at it enjoy a dram of Mari's favourite whiskys.
+Do it while you enjoy a dram of Mari's favourite whiskies.

 “The world around whisky is full of clichés and stereotypes that you are sure to do better without knowing.
 Find things that taste good to you.
 That's enough.”